-Paragraphs Inti roduction 1-2 I. Provisions which apply to all requests for a preliminary ruling 3-32 The originator of the request for a preliminary ruling 3-7 The subject matter and scope of the request for a preliminary ruling 8-11 The appropriate stage at which to make a reference for a preliminary ruling 12-13 The form and content of the request for a preliminary ruling 14-20 Protection of personal data and anonymisation of the request for a preliminary ruling 21-22 Transmission to the Court of the request for a preliminary ruling and of the case file in the national proceedings 23-24 Interaction between the reference for a preliminary ruling and the national proceedings 25-27 Costs and legal aid 28-29 Conduct of the proceedings before the Court and the action taken by the referring court or tribunal upon the Court's decision 30-32 II.
-Provisions applicable to requests for a preliminary ruling requiring particularly expeditious handling 33-41 Conditions for the application of the expedited procedure and the urgent procedure 34-36 The request for application of the expedited procedure or the urgent procedure 37-39 Communication between the Court, the referring court or tribunal and the parties to the main proceedings 40-41
+Paragraph Introduction 1-2 I. Provisions which apply to all requests for a preliminary ruling 3-39 The originator of the request for a preliminary ruling 3-7 The subject matter and scope of the request for a preliminary ruling 8-11 The appropriate stage at which to make a reference for a preliminary ruling 12-13 The form and content of the request for a preliminary ruling 14-20 Protection of personal data and anonymisation of the request for a preliminary ruling 21-22 Transmission to the Court of Justice of the request for a preliminary ruling and of the case file in the national proceedings 23-24 Determination, by the Court of Justice, of the court which has jurisdiction to give a preliminary ruling 25-29 Interaction between the reference for a preliminary ruling and the national proceedings 30-32 Costs and legal aid 33-34 Conduct of the proceedings before the Court of Justice or the General Court and the action taken by the referring court or tribunal upon their decision 35-37 Possibility, exceptionally, for the Court of Justice to review the decision of the General Court 38-39 II.
+Provisions applicable to requests for a preliminary ruling requiring particularly expeditious handling 40-48 Conditions for the application of the expedited procedure and the urgent procedure 41-43 The request for application of the expedited procedure or the urgent procedure 44-46 Communication between the Court of Justice or the General Court and the referring court or tribunal as well as the parties to the main proceedings 47-48